“Mom, when will I use this in real life?”

 Aside from the obvious arithmetic you have to do as you add the prices of different food items and tax rates on top of it, did you know that when you’re planning your route through the store, like deciding where to start, the bread aisle or canned goods, and then moving your way over to the frozen foods section, you’re actually performing mathematical processes in your head?

 It’s true!
 The same math processes power Google Maps, delivery routes, and even the layout of retail stores.
-You do many of these operations in your head without even thinking about it, but the more you practiced your mathematical skills when you were younger, the more organized your routes were!
+You do many of these operations in your head without even thinking about it, but the more you practiced your mathematical skills when you were younger, the more organized your

 Your child may be wondering how math is used while driving.
 Share these real world examples: